Medicare Fraud Whistleblower Lawyer

 Enforcing violations of the False Claims Act involving the Medicare Advantage program has been a priority for the Justice Department.
-“Federal healthcare programs rely on the accuracy of information submitted by healthcare providers to ensure that managed care plans receive the appropriate compensation,” said the Assistant Attorney General.
-“We will pursue those who undermine the integrity of the Medicare program and the data it relies upon.”
+According to the Assistant Attorney General, “Federal healthcare programs rely on the accuracy of information submitted by healthcare providers to ensure that managed care plans receive the appropriate compensation.
+We will pursue those who undermine the integrity of the Medicare program and the data it relies upon.”

 Roughly 60 million Americans who are age 65 and over or disabled receive healthcare benefits through the Medicare program.
 Around 20 million Medicare beneficiaries participate in this program.